talkol/ton-content/BLOG08.md

 1. Mint a token for your DAO that participants can acquire without limitations.
 If you want a fungible token, use [minter.ton.org](https://minter.ton.org) to mint it.

 2. Distribute your token to a growing community, your token holders are your DAO members.
 Strive to grow your community over time as much as possible.
+Allow you community to trade the token freely.

 3. Choose 5-10 core team members and create a multi-sig wallet on TON.
 This part is still tricky because proper multi-sig wallets are still under development.
 Use this multi-sig wallet to manage the protocol treasury and as the admin role of any of your smart contracts as required.